Showing posts sorted by relevance for query menace. Sort by date Show all posts

 Enjoying a quickie

-I had a free hour today so decided to entertain myself with Rainbow Arts' Z-Out.
+I had a free hour today so I entertained myself with Rainbow Arts' Z-Out.
 Essentially this is a bog-standard horizontally scrolling shooter with nice graphics and (familiar) sound effects.
-The controls work well but it feels like a poor clone of Menace or R-Type but there is a nifty two-player feature which we really enjoyed.
+The controls work well but it feels like a clone of Menace or R-Type.
+There is a nifty two-player feature which we enjoyed!!

 However, I found it extremely difficult at times, plus it didn't really bring anything new to the table compared to shooters already out.
-Don't get me wrong, this is a good game, and I am really enjoying it, but the Atari ST has a wealth of better shoot 'em ups.
+Don't get me wrong, this is a very good game but there are better shoot 'em ups.
 Am I right?
 Well, I think so but let me know what you think in the comments below.
+Go on, do it.

 8BitChip has adapted this for hard drive installation w/ a level skip feature.